CANADA STOCKS-Futures higher after BOJ's negative rate move

 Reuters global stocks poll for Canada

-Canadian markets directory ($1= C$1.42) (Reporting by Nikhil Kumar in Bengaluru; Editing by Maju Samuel)
+Canadian markets directory ($1= C$1.32) (Reporting by Nikhil Kumar in Bengaluru; Editing by Maju Samuel)

 * Genentech announces positive interim results for Emicizumab in phase III study of children with Hemophilia A